Why is this medication prescribed?

 How should this medicine be used?

 Levonorgestrel intrauterine system is a small, flexible, T-shaped plastic device to be inserted into the uterus by a health-care provider.
-The Mirena brand intrauterine systems may be left in place for up to 7 years after it is inserted, the Liletta brand intrauterine systems may be left in place for up to 6 years after it is inserted, the Kyleena brand intrauterine systems may be left in place for up to 5 years after it is inserted, and the Skyla brand intrauterine system may be left in place for up to 3 years after it is inserted.
+The Mirena brand intrauterine systems may be left in place for up to 7 years after it is inserted if it is being used for pregnancy prevention and 5 years after it is inserted if being used for heavy menstrual bleeding, the Liletta brand intrauterine systems may be left in place for up to 6 years after it is inserted, the Kyleena brand intrauterine systems may be left in place for up to 5 years after it is inserted, and the Skyla brand intrauterine system may be left in place for up to 3 years after it is inserted.
 If you still want to use an intrauterine system to prevent pregnancy after this time has passed, your healthcare provider can insert a new system as soon as the old system is removed.
 The intrauterine systems may be removed by a doctor any time that you want to become pregnant or want to use a different form of birth control.
 If the Mirena brand intrauterine system is used to treat heavy menstrual bleeding, it may be left in place for up to 5 years after it is inserted.

 Your doctor will tell you the best time to have the levonorgestrel intrauterine system inserted.
 Depending on the timing, you may need to use a non-hormonal birth control method such as condoms and spermicide for 7 days to prevent pregnancy if sexual intercourse occurs.
 Your intrauterine system may be inserted immediately after a first-trimester miscarriage or abortion.
 If you have given birth, had a miscarriage, or had a second-trimester abortion, your intrauterine system should not be inserted until at least 6 weeks have passed and a physical exam shows that your uterus has recovered from the pregnancy.